64MM4-KN1F3/dear.inheadlights/src/content/b/regex-line-filter.md

 Here is demo of what it looked like at v1.0
 ![regex-line-filter demo](https://64mm4-kn1f3.github.io/5RV/regex-line-filter.gif)

-Since then some community members suggested some great features in github which are now all implemented:
+Since then some community members suggested some great features which are now all implemented in version 1.3 released this month:

 - Recently used filters can be pinned or saved.
 - Saved ‘custom’ filters can be named and hotkey-assigned.